awsdocs/amazon-ec2-user-guide/doc_source/EBSVolumeTypes.md

 \*\* `gp2`/`io1` based on 16 KiB I/O size, `st1`/`sc1` based on 1 MiB I/O size

+\*\*\* General Purpose SSD \(gp2\) volumes have a throughput limit between 128 MiB/s and 250 MiB/s depending on volume size\.
+Volumes greater than 170 GiB up to 214 GiB deliver a maximum throughput of 160 MiB/s if burst credits are available\.
+Volumes above 214 GiB deliver 250 MiB/s irrespective of burst credits\.
+A volume created prior to an EBS service upgrade may not see full performance unless a `ModifyVolume` action is performed on it\.

-\*\*\* Maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
+\*\*\*\* Maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
 Other instance families guarantee performance up to 32,000 IOPS\.

-\*\*\*\* General Purpose SSD \(gp2\) volumes have a throughput limit between 128 MiB/s and 160 MiB/s depending on volume size\.
-Volumes greater than 170 GiB up to 214 GiB deliver a maximum throughput of 160 MiB/s if burst credits are available\.
-Volumes above 214 GiB deliver 160 MiB/s irrespective of burst credits\.

 † An `io1` volume created before 12/6/2017 does not achieve this throughput until modified in some way\.
 For more information, see [Modifying the Size, IOPS, or Type of an EBS Volume on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modify-volume.html)\.
 Maximum throughput of 1,000 MiB/s is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
 Other instance families guarantee up to 500 MiB/s\.